Select and Move

 We've just seen that changing the Anchor Point values shifts all the pixels, leaving this reference point in place.
 If you want to move this Anchor Point without moving the Source image of a Layer, you also need to change the Position values while compensating for the Scale variations.

-Fortunately, this can be done automatically by pressing the Ctrl/Cmd key and clicking on the cross.
+Fortunately, this can be done automatically by pressing the Ctrl/Cmd key and clicking on the "+".

 Redefining the Anchor Point

-In the top right-hand corner of the viewer, you'll find a toolbox dedicated to resetting an Anchor Point according to various rules.
-That allows you to easily move the Anchor Point to a corner, an edge, or the center of the image, without moving the image pixels.
+In the top right-hand corner of the Viewer, there is a toolbox dedicated to resetting the Anchor Point according to various rules.
+That allows you to easily move the Anchor Point to a corner, edge, or the center of the image, without moving the image pixels.

 New values will be calculated for both the Position and the Anchor Point:

-You can choose to Anchor Point it according to:
+You can choose to fix the Anchor Point according to:

 - Individual Bounding Box: the Anchor Point will be positioned differently for each selected layer